 Commonwealth countries have excellent exchange programs.
 Teachers can apply and be matched with someone in a country of their choice where they take over each other’s jobs and homes for a year.
 Canada, England, Australia and, to a lesser extent, New Zealand are the most common that we are aware of but I’m sure there are other programs out there in different countries!
 While we haven’t personally done this (yet), we do know at least three people who have switched places and all had amazing experiences!

 If you move somewhere with private schools, tutors are always in high demand.
 Of course, you are not guaranteed an income and it may take a little while to get started.
 However, we know many people who were able to get multiple students and charge a pretty sweet hourly rate.
 One friend was charging $100 an hour in Indonesia and taking multiple students at once!
 Contacting the local private schools and asking to put up a flyer will help, as well as making sure to mention your qualifications.
 Similarly, many international schools are desperate for supply or substitute teachers.
 This is what I was doing in Trinidad as Terry was the only one of us with a full-time contract at the school.

 Teach English Overseas

 Want to teach and travel more?
 This is becoming increasingly popular.
-Usually teaching English again, all it requires is a solid internet connection, a computer and headphones/microphone.
+Teaching English online is a great way to teach while living anywhere you choose.
+All it requires is a solid internet connection, a computer and headphones/microphone.
 As above, you wouldn’t need to be a qualified teacher and so won’t make as much money but it does allow for a huge amount of freedom!
 There would be no restrictions in location at all.
 You could teach from a different country every week if you wanted.